 Lie face up on the floor with the legs straight.
 Exhale, bend one knee and hug it into the chest.
 Keep the other leg straight.
 Switch legs.

-Potentially dangerous yoga exercises
+Potentially dangerous yoga poses

 People with high blood pressure need to be careful with inversion poses, according to Yoga Journal.
 Inverted poses are where the head is below the heart.
 This position increases pressure inside the blood vessels of the neck and head.
 However, starting with mild inversions and gradually increasing the degree of inversion overtime may strengthen the blood vessels and could be beneficial in the long run.